unicode-org/cldr/docs/ldml/tr35-keyboards.md

 More and more language communities are determining that digitization is vital to their approach to language preservation and that engagement with Unicode is essential to becoming fully digitized.
 For many of these communities, however, getting new characters or a new script added to The Unicode Standard is not the end of their journey.
 The next, often more challenging stage is to get device makers, operating systems, apps and services to implement the script requirements that Unicode has just added to support their language.

 However, commensurate improvements to streamline new language support on the input side have been lacking.
-CLDR’s new Keyboard Subcommittee has been established to address this very gap.
+CLDR’s Keyboard specification has been updated in an attempt to address this gap.

 This document describes an interchange format for the communication of keyboard mapping data independent of vendors and platforms.
 Keyboard authors can then create a single mapping file for their language, which implementations can use to provide that language’s keyboard mapping on their own platform.